Linconnaire/FMCG-SQL-Advanced-Data-Analytics/README.md

 - Purpose: To provide a single, easy-to-query view for detailed product analysis, including performance segmentation, sales metrics, and revenue KPIs.

 # 5. How to Use
-1. Database Connection: Ensure you have access to a SQL Server database (or compatible SQL environment) with the gold.fact_sales, gold.dim_products, and gold.dim_customers tables populated with your data.
+1. Database Connection: Ensure you have access to a SQL Server database (or compatible SQL environment), create a database with gold schema and add the following: gold.fact_sales, gold.dim_products, and gold.dim_customers tables are populated with your data.

 2. Execute Queries: You can run individual queries or the entire script in your SQL client.